 While mid-level and higher ethanol blends, such as E30, E50 and E85, provide a sizable octane boost and are sold to flex-fuel vehicles (FFVs) at a considerable discount to regular gasoline, selling E15 as a registered fuel allows a retailer to offer an additional, lower-cost fueling option to all 2001 and newer vehicles.
 E15 is the most tested fuel in history, and is EPA-approved for all 2001 and newer passenger vehicles, SUVs and light-duty trucks.

-Biodiesel blends like B5, B10, B20, and B50 increase lubricity, carry a higher cetane rating, and burn much cleaner than straight diesel, while still providing similar fuel economy, horsepower, torque and haulage rates.
+Biodiesel blends like B5, B11, B20, and B50 increase lubricity, carry a higher cetane rating, and burn much cleaner than straight diesel, while still providing similar fuel economy, horsepower, torque and haulage rates.

 Biodiesel blends up to and including B20, or 20% biodiesel, can be used in existing engines with little to no impact on engine performance.
 In addition, using biodiesel enhances lubricity, meaning less wear and tear on engines and cleaner fuel systems, while still burning cleaner and supporting American jobs.

-The Iowa Renewable Fuels Infrastructure Program (RFIP) offers cost-share grants for the installation of E85 dispensers, blender pumps, biodiesel dispensers, and biodiesel storage facilities.
-The grant program is managed by Harold Hommes of the Iowa Department of Agriculture and Land Stewardship (IDALS).
-You can contact Hommes by calling (515) 242-6237 or sending an email to email@example.com.
+The Iowa Renewable Fuels Infrastructure Program (RFIP) offers cost-share grants for the installation of ethanol and biodiesel dispensers, blender pumps, and biodiesel storage facilities.
+The grant program is managed by Paul Ovrom, Iowa Department of Agriculture and Land Stewardship.
+You can reach Paul at 515-242-6239 or email@example.com.